 Role of the Board of Directors

-The Board sees its primary role as providing strategic direction to SATA CommHealth and monitoring management performance.
-It also ensures that there are adequate resources for the operations and programmes of SATA CommHealth and that such resources are effectively and efficiently managed; that there are processes in place to ensure that SATA CommHealth complies with all applicable laws, rules and regulations and that there is an appropriate code of conduct which upholds the core values of SATA CommHealth and processes to ensure compliance with the code.
+The Board’s primary role is to provide strategic direction to SATA CommHealth and monitor the management’s performance.
+It ensures that such resources are effectively and efficiently managed and that there are processes in place to ensure that SATA CommHealth complies with all applicable laws, rules, and regulations, particularly our Constitution (amended up to 31 January 2019) and the Code.

 Board Members’ Duties and Responsibilities

-Board members are expected to be aware of their duties as directors, to demonstrate commitment in serving SATA CommHealth, and to behave with high standards of integrity.
+Directors are expected to be aware of their duties, demonstrate commitment in serving the organisation, and discharge their responsibilities with the highest standards of integrity.

-To provide guidance and clarity, the Board has adopted the Code of Conduct which all members had formally acknowledged.
-Board members are expected to use their best endeavours to attend Board meetings and to contribute constructively to Board discussions.
+To provide guidance and clarity, the Board has adopted a Code of Conduct which all members have formally acknowledged.
+Directors are expected to use their best endeavors to attend at least 60% of Board meetings and to contribute constructively to Board discussions.
+In situations where directors were unable to attend meetings, they participated in decision-making through other means such as electronic communications, or otherwise assisted the Board and management outside of Board meetings.
+The GNC reviews the contributions of directors holistically whilst recommending them for re-appointment.

-Board members are expected to avoid actual and perceived conflicts of interest.
-Where Board members have a personal interest in business transactions or contracts that SATA CommHealth may enter into or have vested interest in other organisations that SATA CommHealth has dealings with or is considering to enter into joint ventures with, they are expected to declare such interests to the Board as soon as possible and abstain from discussion and decision-making on the matter.
-Where such conflicts exist, the Board will evaluate whether any potential conflicts of interest will affect the continuing independence of Board members and whether it is appropriate for the Board member to continue to remain on the Board.
+Directors are expected to declare their interests to avoid any actual or perceived conflict of interest.
+Where directors have personal interests in transactions or contracts that SATA CommHealth may enter into or have vested interests in other organisations that SATA CommHealth has dealings with or is considering to enter into joint ventures with, they are expected to declare such interests to the Board as soon as possible and abstain from discussions and decision making on the matter.
+When such conflicts arise, the Board would evaluate whether any potential conflicts of interest would affect the continuing independence of directors and whether it is appropriate for the director to continue to remain on the Board.
+Directors also declare if they are affiliated to any staff of SATA CommHealth.

 Appointment, Induction and Training